ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-anchor-hld.md

 ### Cell Template

 We will conditionally render either a `nimble-anchor` or a `span` of text.
-If no label is provided, but we have a URL, we'll render a link with the URL itself as the label.
+If no label is provided, but we have a url, we'll render a link with the url itself as the label.

 ```html
 When cellRecord.href present